Atlantic Ocean

-For the European Atlantic area, MSP has undergone significant development in recent years, and cooperation between Member States has been promoted.
-In the north eastern Atlantic, formal structures such as the British Irish Council have conducted high level meetings on MSP, further cooperation has been tackled through participation in projects, such as TPEA (Transboundary Planning in the European Atlantic), SIMCelt (Supporting Implementation of Maritime Spatial Planning in the Celtic Seas), SIMNorat (Supporting Implementation of Maritime Spatial Planning in the North Atlantic) and the newly established SIMAtlantic (Supporting Implementation of Maritime Spatial Planning in the Atlantic Seabasin).
-The United-Kingdom, despite Brexit, continues to cooperate on MSP through projects such as SIMAtlantic.
+For the European Atlantic area, MSP has undergone significant development in recent years with national MSP adoption for the four member states.
+Cooperation between Member States has been promoted and developed in projects, such as TPEA (Transboundary Planning in the European Atlantic), SIMCelt (Supporting Implementation of Maritime Spatial Planning in the Celtic Seas), SIMNorat (Supporting Implementation of Maritime Spatial Planning in the North Atlantic) and SIMAtlantic (Supporting Implementation of Maritime Spatial Planning in the Atlantic Seabasin).
+The United-Kingdom, despite Brexit, continues to cooperate on MSP for trans boundaries compliance.

 The OSPAR Commission was established in 1992 as the mechanism for governments to cooperate on implementation of the Convention for the Protection of the Marine Environment of the North East Atlantic.
 OSPAR works on a number of fields including biodiversity and ecosystems, hazardous and radioactive substances, human activities and offshore industries.